ukhealthcamp/ukhealthcamp.github.io/venue.md

 We’ll need someone with authority to sign off venue use and a facilities contact to help with practicalities.

+### Detailed Venue Specification

+You can view our detailed venue specification here: [https://ukhealthcamp.com/venue-specification]

 ### Please get in touch!

 <us@ukhealthcamp.com> / ukhealthcamp.com